phorward/libphorward/doc/phorward.md

 Access first element of the array.

-Returns the address of the accessed item, and (void*)NULL if nothing is in the array.
+Returns the address of the accessed item, and NULL if nothing is in the array.

 ### parray_free